Deepan-Karmakar/p5.js-tutorial/Development.md

 * **Implement a new feature** :

     If you have an original idea about a feature, open an issue describing your idea preferably in the format provided there, and let us know you're interested!
 Initiate a discussion, wait for the green signal, and then assign it to yourself! _Note: new features will require tests and inline documentation._
-    - JS Style guide:
-        - We recommend looking at [idiomatic.js](https://github.com/rwaldron/idiomatic.js/) for a JS style guide
     - Inline documentation:
         - [Style guide for p5.js inline docs](https://github.com/processing/p5.js/wiki/Inline-documentation) -- by formatting your documentation correctly, it will automatically show up in the p5.js reference.
     - Unit tests: